RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2026-06-05-newsletter.md

 ### News

 - **RSE Call for Proposals 2026 is live**
   6 months at 0.5 FTE RSE collaboration is available for four projects, two of which are funded by the Henry Royce Institute and will support projects from Materials Science.
-[Full details](https://rse.shef.ac.uk/collaboration/RSEtime/2026/) - Submission deadline is **1700 BST 10/07/2026**
+[Full details](https://rse.shef.ac.uk/collaboration/RSEtime/2026/) - Submission deadline is **1700 BST 10th July 2026**

 - [Hidden REF 2026 is open](https://hidden-ref.org/hidden-ref-competition/), and they've added new categories including environmental sustainability. - Submission deadline is **2026-09-13**